juice-shop/multi-juicer/readme.md

 Running CTFs and Security Trainings with OWASP Juice Shop is usually quite tricky, Juice Shop just isn't intended to be used by multiple users at a time.
 Instructing everybody how to start their own Juice Shop on their own machine works ok, but takes away too much valuable time.

-JuicyCTF gives you the ability to run separate Juice Shop instances for every participant on a central cluster.
-JuicyCTF runs on kubernetes, dynamically creates new Juice Shop instances when they are required and cleans up old instances which haven't been used recently.
+JuicyCTF gives you the ability to run separate Juice Shop instances for every participant on a central cluster, giving you the tools to run events without the need for local Juice Shop instances.

+    - dynamically create new Juice Shop instances when needed
+    - runs on a single domain, comes with a loadbalancer sending the traffic to the participants Juice Shop instance
+    - backup and autoapply challenge progress in case of Juice Shop container restarts
+    - cleanup unused instances

 ![Juicy CTF, High Level Achitecture Diagramm](./high-level-achitecture.svg)